Integrable systems associated to the filtrations of Lie algebras: Complete algebras of functions on Poisson manifolds

 Mishchenko and Fomenko stated the conjecture that noncommutative integrability implies the Liouville integrability by means of an algebra of integrals that belong to the same functional class as the original one~\cite{MF}.
 Note that in the case of noncommutative integrability trajectories of~\eqref{HamEq} belong to the tori of dimension $\delta<\delta_0=\dim M-\mathbf a(M)$, that is, $\delta_0$--dimensional Lagrangian invariant tori are resonant: they are filled with $(\delta_0-\delta)$--parametric family of $\delta$-dimensional invariant tori.
 In a smooth category the problem is easy to solve: we can always semi--locally reorganize isotropic toric foliation into the Lagrangian toric foliation (see~\cite{BJ2}\footnote{In~\cite{BJ2} the symplectic case is considered, but the proof can be easily modified to the Poisson case.}).
 The polynomial Mishchenko-Fomenko conjecture says that one can find independent commuting functions $p_1,\dots,p_\mathbf a$, that are polynomials in functions from $\mathcal F$.
-The conjecture is solved for finite dimensional Lie algebras $\mathcal F$ (see~\cite{Bo, Sa, YV}).
+The conjecture is solved for finite dimensional Lie algebras $\mathcal F$ (see~\cite{Bo, Sa}).
 From a point of view of the dynamics, noncommutative integrability is stronger then the Liouville one since Lagrangian tori are resonant and not an intrinsic property of the system.
-On the other hand, the construction of polynomial first integrals is not only an algebraic problem.
-We can use them to perform integrable deformations $\dot x=X_{H}+X_{\tilde H}$ of the original system~\eqref{HamEq}.
-For example, in such a way, starting from a normal metric, we get a variety of metrics with integrable geodesic flows on homogeneous spaces~\cite{BJ3}.
-In our case, we can deal with integrable deformations